minhazislamnafi/HACK-FLY-32/README.md

 ⚠️ Disclaimer
 The use and operation of this drone may require licenses in certain countries.
-This project is experimental and provided without any guarantee of safety or reliability and it's under the [MIT License](/license).
+This project is experimental and provided without any guarantee of safety or reliability and it's under the [CERN Open Hardware Licence version 2-Strongly reciprocal ](/license), and the firmware ESP-FLY is under the MIT license.

 USE AT YOUR OWN RISK.